Developer Guide: KeyManager (agentvault.key_manager)¶

 - Case-Insensitive:

-to lowercase internally for lookups. - Source:
+KeyManagernormalizesservice_idto lowercase internally for lookups. - Source:

 - Often corresponds to the

-uses this automatically. - Can be explicitly provided by the user/application (e.g., via
+service_identifierfield within anAgentCard'sauthSchemes.
+TheAgentVaultClientuses this automatically. - Can be explicitly provided by the user/application (e.g., via

-agentvault_cli run --key-service <your_id>
+agentvault_cli run --key-service <your_id>).

 - Often corresponds to the